-The Psychology of Success: Passion Fades, Count on Purpose Instead
+The Psychology of Success: Count on Purpose Instead

 In a career context, this desire for change can be daunting, particularly with the country plagued by both the Covid-19 pandemic and political unrest.
 And career change, like most things worth doing in life, takes time.
 Even my most ambitious, can-do clients have expressed frustration about the time it takes to build another career from scratch; some of them want to give up faster than they might have expected.
-This is where endurance comes in.
+When talking about the psychology of success, this is where endurance comes in.

 Duckworth enumerates four key characteristics that comprise the development of career-change endurance:

 - Love what you do.
 Succeeding at a career requires mastery, and mastery takes time.
 In order to put in the kind of time required, it helps to go in with passion for the endeavor—especially when there are roadblocks and challenges, as there always are.This enjoyment can manifest in the actual tasks you perform in a new role, the tasks you perform in order to get there, or even the people you work with.
 In career transition, we can reset our course for something that fires us up and imbues our lives with meaning.
 Whatever inspires you, loving and truly enjoying what you do makes it easier to walk the road ahead.

 - Practice.
 As you approach a career transition, it is crucial that you have the opportunity to hone your craft.
 While there is no consensus as to the precise amount of time needed to achieve mastery, any level of expertise will come with a substantial time commitment.
 In this regard, the pandemic and associated quarantines can work in your favor.
 More than ever before, people are enjoying the efficiencies of working from home, affording more free time and autonomy.
 Instead of filling this autonomy with death-scrolling and text-messaging, many now have at least a couple spare hours a day to practice for the coming change.